|Nutritional Guidelines (per serving)|

 - For the Marinade:

-- 3 teaspoons/4 milliliters pineapple juice (reserved from crushed pineapple)
+- 3 tablespoons pineapple juice (reserved from crushed pineapple)

 Remove 3 tablespoons of crushed pineapple from can and place into a bowl.
 Carefully dip out 3 tablespoons of pineapple juice from the can.
 If this proves difficult to do, place the remaining crushed pineapple in a strainer over a bowl.
 Press down with a spatula to release as much liquid as you can.
 This should give you the necessary amount for the recipe.
 Add remaining the marinade ingredients (soy sauce, minced shallots, olive oil, cider vinegar, honey, minced garlic, minced ginger, black pepper, salt) to the bowl and combine.